These are the commandments that God gave Moses for the Israelite people on Mount Sinai (Leviticus 27:33)

-Parashat B’chukotai includes a list of blessings for following God’s commandments and a much longer list of curses for not following.
+Parashat B’chukotai closes out the book of Leviticus with a list of blessings for following God’s commandments and a list of curses–three times as long!–for not following.
 The final chapter (which many scholars consider a later addition to the text) serves as a “bookend” to the opening of Leviticus by discussing gifts to support the sanctuary.

 B’chukotai introduces a new term, cherem, which means something proscribed or set aside, and states, “…Anything that has been set aside for God may not be sold or redeemed; every cherem is totally consecrated to God (Leviticus 27:28).
 Once something is set aside for a sacred purpose, it, too, becomes sanctified.
 Later in the Tanakh (the Jewish Bible), though, cherem takes on another meaning: confiscation of property and exclusion from the community.
 By the time of the Talmud (200-500 C.E.), cherem refers only to exclusion from the community.
 As a practical matter, the Enlightment marked the end of cherem as a practice.